 Jack MacDonald, Administrative Assistant

 Jack MacDonald joined the GINGER Program in September 2022 as the team’s Administrative Assistant.
 As part of the GINGER Program, Jack supports all aspects of program execution and serves as a program lead.
-He received his Bachelor of Arts in International Studies from Boston College.
-He has experience conducting global research in China and has a strong background in political science.
+In addition to GINGER, Jack also supports the NeuroGAP-Psychosis project in collaboration with the Stanley Center at the Broad Institute of Harvard and MIT.
+He received his Bachelor of Arts in International Studies from Boston College and has a political science background with a focus on China.

 Dr. Dickens Akena

 Dickens Akena is a Ugandan psychiatrist and a lecturer at the Makerere University Medical School.
 He completed his psychiatric training at Makerere University and obtained a PhD and postdoctoral training in psychiatry from the University of Cape Town, studying under Dan Stein.
 His doctoral research focused on the validity and use of depression screening instruments in persons with HIV/AIDS.
 He has published several papers in peer reviewed journals and teaches psychiatry at the Mulago Teaching Hospital in Kampala.
 He developed a short course on Psychometrics for Clinicians at Mbarara University of Science and Technology, which teaches clinicians about critically appraising psychometric literature and about the fundamentals of scale development and validation.
 He conducts clinical work at the Acute admission ward at Butabika National Referral Hospital for Mental Illnesses.
 Dr. Akena was previously the project director of an NIH funded study of task-shifting for the management of depression to nurses and lower cadre medical personnel and a fellow at the African Center for Population and Health Research from 2012-2013.